PolarETech/test-automation-exercise-site/README.md

 Website URL:
 https://polaretech.github.io/test-automation-exercise-site/

-__New Version Release Planned__
+__Announcement of New Version Release__

-The new version (v3.0.0) is planned to be released on 31 October 2021.
+The new version (v3.0.0) was released on October 31, 2021.
-It will contain updates that will require changes to the test code.
+It contains updates that require changes to the test code.

 You can check the code differences from here.
 https://github.com/PolarETech/test-automation-exercise-site/compare/master...main